Cysharp/UniTask/README.md

 `PlayerLoopTiming.Update` is similar as `yield return null` in coroutine, but it is called before Update(Update and uGUI events(button.onClick, etc...) are called on `ScriptRunBehaviourUpdate`, yield return null is called on `ScriptRunDelayedDynamicFrameRate`). `PlayerLoopTiming.FixedUpdate` is similar as `WaitForFixedUpdate`, `PlayerLoopTiming.LastPostLateUpdate` is similar as `WaitForEndOfFrame` in coroutine.

+> `await UniTask.WaitForEndOfFrame()` is not equilavelnt to coroutine's `yield return new WaitForEndOfFrame()`.
+Coroutine's WaitForEndOfFrame seems to run after the PlayerLoop is done.
+Some methods that require coroutine's end of frame(`ScreenCapture.CaptureScreenshotAsTexture`, `CommandBuffer`, etc) does not work correctly when replace to async/await.
+In that case, use a coroutine.

 `yield return null` and `UniTask.Yield` is similar but different. `yield return null` always return next frame but `UniTask.Yield` return next called, that is, call `UniTask.Yield(PlayerLoopTiming.Update)` on `PreUpdate`, it returns same frame. `UniTask.NextFrame()` gurantees return next frame, this would be expected to behave exactly the same as `yield return null`.

 > UniTask.Yield(without CancellationToken) is a special type, returns `YieldAwaitable` and run on YieldRunner.
 It is most lightweight and faster.